 - Thinly slice your apples using a mandolin or knife so they’re about the same thickness.
 Toss the apples with sugar and oil, then add them to the baking sheet.

 - Bake them at no higher than 250 degrees for about one hour, flipping halfway through.

 - Homemade Frankincense Oil Soap with cinnamon

 - Homemade Probiotic Toothpaste with citrus and cinnamon

-Cinnamon oil is generally considered safe, but there’s always the chance that certain people might react to essential oils badly if they’re sensitive to certain compounds’ effects.
-It’s possible for sensiitve people to experience allergic reactions when cinnamon oil is taken or applied topically.
+Are there any potential cinnamon oil dangers?
+Cinnamon oil is generally considered safe, but there’s always the chance that some people might react to essential oils.
+It’s possible for sensitive people to experience allergic reactions when cinnamon oil is taken or applied topically.
 This might show up as skin irritation, such as itching and rashes spreading on the body.

 It’s best to do a skin test on a small patch of skin when using a new essential oil to make sure allergies aren’t a problem.
 And if you ingest cinnamon oil and experience issues like nausea, stomach pain and diarrhea, stop taking it right away.

 A small number of people have reported a burning sensation and pain when taking cinnamon oil, especially people who have ulcers in the mouth.
-And for anyone with a highly sensitive heartbeat and cardiovascular system, it’s possible for cinnamon to react with medications and cause dyspnea.
-If take certain medications and experience dizziness, headache, fatigue or digestive issues, talk to your doctor right away.
+And for anyone with a highly sensitive heartbeat and cardiovascular system, it’s possible for cinnamon to react with medications and cause dyspnea (difficulty breathing).

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!